-As global time series of sea-surface temperature (SST) are available for several decades (Casey et al., 2010), SST is a good variable for phenological analysis.
-While SST itself is an important driver that directly affects the rates of biological processes, its indirect effects are probably more important, through its influence on the near-surface stratification that suppresses vertical mixing in the water column and affects many ecological processes, such as the flux of nutrients to the surface layer or the accumulation of cyanobacteria near the water surface.
-As cyanobacteria growth in temperate environments is enhanced by higher temperatures and by near-surface stratifica-
+As global time series of SST are available for several decades (Casey et al., 2010), SST is a good variable for phenological analysis.
+While SST itself is an important driver affecting the rates of biological processes, its indirect effects through its influence on stratification are probably more important.